ePages-de/epages-devportal/_posts/2019/2019-05-11-how-to-improve-your-components-with-react-hooks.md

 #### Hooking Up Our Component

-Now let's take a look at how the same component would look if we would use hooks.
+Now let's take a look at how the same component would look if we would use Hooks.

 ```js
 function UserProfile({ userId }) {